mbrooker/mbrooker-blog/_posts/2023-03-23-economics.md

 tool for reducing this ratio, which naturally drops approximately with $\sqrt{N}$ when running $N$ uncorrelated workloads on a worker.

 And, of course, for this to work we need to be sure that the different workloads don't all spike up at the same time, which requires that workloads are not correlated.
+Again, this is not only an economic effect, but also a scalability one.
+By working this way, Lambda can absorb both long and short spikes in load for any single workload very economically, allowing it to offer scalability that is difficult to match with traditional infrastructure.

 > Keeping these workloads uncorrelated requires that they are unrelated: multiple workloads from the same application, and to an extent from the same customer or industry,